stanford-cos/SCRP-reports/README.md

 [SRC Website](https://www.weforum.org/friends-of-ocean-action/iuu-fishing-supply-chain-risk-tool-scrt)

-This repository contains the code used to analyze data for phases 2 and 3 of the projct
+This repository contains the code used to analyze data for phases 2 and 3 of the project

-## Phase 3 Pilot Reports
+## Phase 3 - Transparencey Baseline Analysis

 Purpose: generate figures and analyses for Metacoalition member company survey results